-The Washington University Fellowship in Anesthesiology for Abdominal Organ Transplantation offers a non-ACGME accredited position at one of the top transplant centers in the U.S. The one-year Fellowship offers comprehensive training in perioperative care of adult patients undergoing abdominal organ transplant, with added experience in complex hepatobiliary, vascular and cardiothoracic surgery.
+The Washington University Fellowship in Anesthesiology for Abdominal Organ Transplantation offers a non-ACGME accredited position at one of the top transplant centers in the U.S. The one-year Fellowship offers comprehensive training in the perioperative care of adult patients undergoing an abdominal organ transplant, with added experience in complex hepatobiliary, vascular and cardiothoracic surgery.

-Clinical & Academic Leadership In Transplant Anesthesiology
+Clinical & Academic Leadership in Transplant Anesthesiology

-The main goal of the Fellowship is to help fellows become clinical experts in perioperative care of abdominal organ recipients and academic leaders in transplant anesthesiology.
+The main goal of the Fellowship is to help fellows become clinical experts in the perioperative care of abdominal organ recipients and academic leaders in transplant anesthesiology.
 Our multi-faceted approach to education transforms trainees into expert consultants.

 Trainees are exposed to every aspect of care of the liver transplant recipient – from evaluating candidate’s acceptability for transplant to postoperative management in the ICU.
 The focus of the Fellowship is the intraoperative anesthetic management of transplant recipients.
 Comprehensive clinical training with structured teaching in thromboelastometry, novel hemodynamic monitoring modalities, and transesophageal echocardiography enriches the clinical experience.
 Trainees become familiar with the implications of the various surgical techniques employed, including veno-venous bypass and the piggyback technique.